-The Falcon Fast-Track program is designed for motivated undergraduate students with high academic standing.
-Depending on the program of study, master's degree requirements may be completed with one year of additional full-time academic work.
+The Falcon Fast-Track is a streamlined graduate application process for motivated undergraduate students with high academic standing.
+Depending on the program of study, master's degree requirements may be completed within 12 months.

-Students enrolled in the Falcon Fast-Track Program have the opportunity to pursue one of the following graduate programs:
+Students who apply on the Falcon Fast-Track application have the opportunity to pursue one of the following graduate programs:

 *Students interested in the Master of Human Factors in Information Design should contact Program Director William Gribbons (email@example.com).